EndemansetNEW/MHA-Discord-Theme-Repo/README.md

 # My Hero Academia Discord Theme

 A custom Discord theme inspired by *My Hero Ultra Rumble* and *My Hero Academia*, designed for BetterDiscord and Vencord.
+And made completely in Linux (Lubuntu 24.04)

 ## 🌟 Features
 - Heroic blue accent colors